 It is important to ensure all sheet joints and edges are formed over the framing.
-The box or bulkhead framing must be structurally adequate to accept the weight of the linings under ambient conditions, and meet framing requirements outlined in the relevant 'universal' system specification.
-At the junction with the structural floor, the wall linings are installed hard against it with GIB Fire Soundseal® applied as perimeter seal.
+The box or bulkhead framing must be structurally adequate to accept the weight of the linings under ambient conditions, and meet framing requirements outlined in the relevant GBUC universal system specification.
+At the junction with the structural floor, the vertical linings are installed hard against it with GIB Fire Soundseal[®] applied as perimeter seal.

 Given how proprietary penetrations seals are commonly tested, the fire rated box or bulkhead is ideally constructed before building services are installed.
 However, services are often in place and linings need to be constructed around them.
-Figure 3 shows an installation method using plasterboard 'cutouts'.
-Work with the proprietary supplier to ensure all their requirements are met, before installing and labelling the tested penetration seal.
+Figure 3 shows an installation method using plasterboard 'cut-outs'.
+The performance of proprietary penetration seals must be assessed separately based on relevant test data.